Biodiversity of South Africa: Fungi

-By 1945, more than 4900 species of fungi (including lichen-forming species) had been recorded, and by 2006, the number of fungi in South Africa was estimated at about 200,000 species, without taking into account fungi associated with insects.
+By 1945, more than 4900 species of fungi (including lichen-forming species) had been recorded, and by 2006, the number of fungi in South Africa was estimated at 200,000 species, without taking into account fungi associated with insects.
 If correct, then the number of South African fungi dwarfs that of its plants.
 In at least some major South African ecosystems, an exceptionally high percentage of fungi are highly specific in terms of the plants with which they occur.
 The country's Biodiversity Strategy and Action Plan does not mention fungi (including lichen-forming fungi).